.png)

 Kaohsiung's Contemporary European Cohort

 Understanding Nibbon's position requires some sense of how thin the top tier of Kaohsiung fine dining actually is.
-The 2024 Michelin Guide covered Kaohsiung with a selective hand.
 The city's Plate and starred addresses form a small peer group, and European Contemporary represents only a fraction of that.
-The majority of recognized kitchens in Kaohsiung work in Japanese formats, Cantonese registers, or Taiwanese modern idioms.
+Many of Kaohsiung's recognized kitchens work in Japanese formats, Cantonese registers, or Taiwanese modern idioms.
 Rooms like Opus One Yin Yue occupy adjacent territory in terms of formality and price point but draw on entirely different culinary frameworks.

 That relative scarcity gives Nibbon a clearer competitive identity than it might have in a city with a denser European fine-dining ecosystem.
 It is not competing against a dozen peer rooms for the same diner.
 The comparison set is genuinely small, which means each visit from a diner oriented toward European technique carries more weight as evidence of whether the kitchen is maintaining its Plate-level form.